geometor/.github/README.md

 # GEOMETOR
-## exploring the architecture all that is
+## exploring the architecture of all that is

 - mission
 - projects